 What measures have currently been relaxed in Bulgaria?

 - As of 3rd May Bulgarians are once again allowed to enjoy their beautiful nature with hikes in the mountains and in general no need to wear protective masks in outdoor spaces.
-The wearing of some form of face mask covering nose and mouth is compulsory in all public indoor spaces including public transport and shops.

 - Travel restrictions between the major cities within Bulgaria were lifted on 7th May 2020